evereux/pycatia/README.rst

 Please read the following with regards to raising questions: https://github.com/evereux/pycatia/issues/28

-Please do not email me directly requesting support unless this is business related and you would like professional support.

 Contributing
 ------------

 See CONTRIBUTING.md in root of github repository.

 Running The Tests
 -----------------